genkgo/broccoli-sass-simultaneous/README.md

 a time.
 And because every operation runs afters the other has finished, this is can be very slow.
 This package transpiles the files simultaneously and therefore has significant performance improvements.

+Because [broccoli-sass-source-maps](https://github.com/aexmachina/broccoli-sass-source-maps) is used to compile the files you can use the same set of options as defined there.

 ## Usage

 ```js